 Statewide totals in the CSR may be influenced by missing data for certain courts.
-Typically, when courts do not report data to the AOC, it is because they have encountered difficulties generating automated reports from their case management systems.
+Typically, when courts do not report data to the Judicial Council, it is because they have encountered difficulties generating automated reports from their case management systems.
 Filings data submitted by the courts tend to be more complete than disposition data.
-(See Appendix A for a list of courts that have not submitted data for FY 2011-2012.)
+(See Appendix A for a list of courts that have not submitted data to the Judicial Council for FY 2012-2013.)